 By applying all 3 ‘screening’ methods we’re starting to see good results.
 Ethical funds and portfolios have shown to perform as well as, or better than non-ethical alternatives.
 To help keep prices competitive, fund managers can apply the 3 screening methods to existing funds instead of starting from scratch.

-If you were given the option of 2 portfolios and one had all the ‘usual suspects’ (oil, gas, weapons etc.) in it, and the other was cleaner and greener and they both had similar performance and charges, which one would you pick?
+You are given the option of 2 portfolios, one had all the ‘usual suspects’ (oil, gas, weapons etc.) in it, and the other was cleaner and greener.
+They both had similar performance and charges, which one would you pick?
 I hope in your mind you made the ethical choice!